IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 ---

 # Angular @@igComponent Pagination
-Pagination is used to split large set of data into a sequence of pages that have similar content.Angular table pagination improves user experience and data interaction.@@igComponent pagination is configurable via the [`paging`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#paging) and [`perPage`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#perpage) inputs.
-As in any Angular Material table, the pagination in @@igComponent supports template for custom pages.
+Pagination is used to split a large set of data into a sequence of pages that have similar content.
+Angular table pagination improves user experience and data interaction. @@igComponent pagination is configurable via the [`paging`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#paging) and [`perPage`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#perpage) inputs.
+As in any Angular Material table, the pagination in the @@igComponent supports template for custom pages.

 ### Angular Pagination Example